Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/DLTdv8a Integration/README.md

-This functionality of the mirror reconstruction toolbox requires [DLTdv8a](https://biomech.web.unc.edu/dltdv/) tracking software, which allows working with moving objects by tracking them in recorded video data.
+This functionality of the mirror reconstruction toolbox additionally requires [DLTdv8a tracking software](https://biomech.web.unc.edu/dltdv/), which allows working with moving objects by tracking them over various frames in recorded video data.

-In conjunction with [Bouguet Calibration Toolbox (BCT)](http://robots.stanford.edu/cs223b04/JeanYvesCalib/), the toolbox allows for quickly setting up DLTdv8a-compatible projects with a camera and two-mirror setup.
+As noted by the developers of DLTdv8a, some optional (but exciting) features require the MATLAB Image Analysis and Deep Learning toolboxes.

 > *This is different from the repo's root `README.md` file, which only shares Steps I&ndash;III with this and describes the general process for reconstructing an object in a single image with manually marked points (i.e., DLTdv8a is not involved, while it is involved here).*